 A German tax resident is taxed on the world-wide income (unrestricted tax liability).
 Some foreign source income will be exempt from German tax but considered as progression income according to a Double Tax Treaty (increases applicable tax rate).
 Married taxpayers may choose a joint or separate filing.
 If they choose to file jointly, a special tax rate will apply (splitting tariff).
 However, the splitting tariff will only be granted if both spouses are German residents (exceptions for EU nationals).
 Germany has a progressive tax rate currently ranging from 14 % to 42 %.
-If a taxpayer receives income above the ceiling of € 277,826 (€555,652 for married couples), a special tax rate of 45 %, the so called "rich tax" applies.
+If a taxpayer receives income above the ceiling of \in 277,826 (\in 555,652 for married couples), a special tax rate of 45 %, the so called "rich tax" applies.
 In addition, Germany levies a solidarity surcharge amounting to 5.5 % of the income tax liability and church tax of 8 % or 9 % if the taxpayer registers with a German church.
 In some cases (especially for assignees from predominantly catholic countries), we recommend to review the church tax position and possibly actively resign from German church.
 This can be handled when registering the German residence with the local registration office.
+No solidarity surcharge is due on income tax up to € 19,950 (€ 39,900 for married couples).
+For exceeding amounts, a sliding scale is applied.